Generic selectors

 Our only true protection is from God, whether the threat is physical or spiritual.
 While accidents are rare, they do happen and we should always pray for God to send His angels to watch over us:

-PSALM 91:11 For He [God] shall give His angels charge over you to keep you in all your ways.
+PSALM 91:11 For He [God] shall give His angels charge over you, To keep you in all your ways.

-However, there are times when fasting for protection is important.
+There are times when fasting for protection is important.
 In the days of Jehoshaphat, Judah was faced with utter destruction by an army of Moabites, Ammonites, and others.
 Fasting brought God into the picture and the army, against whom Judah was helpless, was defeated by God:

-2 CHRONICLES 20:2-3, 15-17 And some came in and spoke to Jehoshaphat, saying, “A great multitude has come against you from beyond the sea on this side of Syria.
-And behold, they are in Hazazon Tamar, which is En Gedi.”
-3 And Jehoshaphat feared and set himself to seek the LORD, and called for a fast throughout all Judah. … 15 And he said, “Listen, all Judah, and you people of Jerusalem, and King Jehoshaphat!
-Thus says the LORD to you, ‘Do not be afraid nor dismayed because of this great multitude, for the battle is not yours, but God’s.
-16 Tomorrow go down against them.
-Behold, they come up by the cliff of Ziz.
-And you shall find them at the end of the valley before the wilderness of Jeruel.
-17 You shall not need to fight in this battle.
-Set yourselves and stand, and see the salvation of the LORD with you, O Judah and Jerusalem.’
-Do not fear nor be dismayed.
-Tomorrow go out against them, for the LORD will be with you.”
+2 CHRONICLES 20: 2-3, 15-17 Then some came and told Jehoshaphat, saying, “A great multitude is coming against you from beyond the sea, from Syria; and they are in Hazazon Tamar” (which is En Gedi).
+3 And Jehoshaphat feared, and set himself to seek the LORD, and proclaimed a fast throughout all Judah. … 15 And he said, “Listen, all you of Judah and you inhabitants of Jerusalem, and you, King Jehoshaphat!
+Thus says the LORD to you: ‘Do not be afraid nor dismayed because of this great multitude, for the battle is not yours, but God’s.
+16 ‘Tomorrow go down against them.
+They will surely come up by the Ascent of Ziz, and you will find them at the end of the brook before the Wilderness of Jeruel.
+17 ‘You will not need to fight in this battle.
+Position yourselves, stand still and see the salvation of the LORD, who is with you, O Judah and Jerusalem!’
+Do not fear or be dismayed; tomorrow go out against them, for the LORD is with you.”

 It is unlikely that we need protection from an enemy army but even today our lives can be at real risk at times.
-This could be the case with international travel or brethren who live in dangerous countries such as Africa or one the Muslim nations.
-When we ask for God’s protection, it is also important to have faith and “do not fear nor be dismayed.” (v.
+This could be the case with international travel or brethren who live in dangerous countries such as Africa or Muslim nations.
+When we ask for God’s protection, it is also important to have faith and “do not fear or be dismayed.” (v.
 17).

 Ezra was once faced with a long and dangerous journey from Babylon to rebuild the temple in Jerusalem.
 Considering the value of all the temple vessels and that the road was patrolled by dangerous thieves and bandits, he called for fast to call upon God for protection: